K1NSA/Test/README.md

   <img src="assets/architecture.png" width="90%">
 </p>

 *Overview of our proposed architecture.
-The **xx** module dynamically aligns  features to handle complex motion in VCOD.*
+The **xx** module dynamically aligns  features to handle complex motion in UCOD.*

 ---